mohamedahmedabdelfattah/mohamedahmedabdelfattah/README.md

 ### Hi there 👋, I'm Mohamed, a technology enthusiast passionate about Cryptocurrencies, Blockchain, Fintech, Digital Transformation and E-Commerce.

-I help drvie startups and SMEs success, paving the way to reach their full potential.
+I help drive startups and SMEs success, paving the way to reach their full potential.

 Get in touch with me now through: https://www.linkedin.com/in/mafattah for any consultation.